How to Hire a Plumber During the Coronavirus Crisis

 #3 Check their online reviews.

-All plumbers will tell you how good they are.
+All plumbers will tell you how good they are because that’s the only way people who want to hire a plumber will give them the job.
 Don’t just take their word for it.
 Instead, check their Google and Facebook reviews to see if other homeowners have had good experiences with them.
 You’re looking for a company with a reputation for fair prices, exceptional service, and honesty.

 Unfortunately, plenty of home services companies will be using COVID-19 as an excuse to take advantage of people in crisis.
 Vetting plumbers by checking their reviews will help you avoid getting ripped off.